Research Review By Dr. Michael Haneline©

 Eight more eligible studies were found in two previous systematic reviews, making the grand total 14 studies that were actually included in the review.

-The definitions of Spinal Manipulative Therapy that were used in the various studies included:
+The definitions of Spinal Manipulation Therapy that were used in the various studies included:

 • high-velocity or low-amplitude manual thrusts pushing the spinal joints slightly beyond their passive range of motion in 6 studies;